dstesser/dstesser.github.io/_pages/biodiversity.md

         <figcaption style="font-size: 15px; max-width: 52%; text-align:left; margin-top: -15px;">Endangered Puma documented by track cameras that we installed in the Itapoa jungle reserve in Ecuador to inventory biodiversity.</figcaption>
     </figure>
 </div>

+## Tropical Forest Regeneration
+In this project in Hungary we...<br>
+M.S. in Biology, New York University, 2011<br>
+B.S. in History and International Relations, Brandeis University, 2009